Microsoft OWA 2013 IIS Integration

 Cookie Secret Change: This is an experimental setting, which increases security by changing the secret used to encrypt the authentication cookie at a specified interval.
 It is recommended that you leave this at 0, i.e. never change it.
 In particular, do not change this if you have multiple OWA servers, as it will cause problems.

 Idle Time: The length of time in seconds that the authentication cookie is valid, provided you make no OWA requests in that time.
 If you do, the cookie is refreshed and the countdown starts again.
 If users are being prompted for authentication after short time periods then this value may need to be increased.
+The idle time on the Swivel OWA filter is in addition to the session timeout built into OWA.
+The Swivel timeout will never increase the OWA timeout, only reduce it.
+Therefore, it will not compromise the security of the public computer settings.

 Allow non-PINsafe Users If this option is ticked, non Swivel users are allowed to authenticate using standard OWA authentication.
 This requires Swivel 3.5 or higher. the option to allow unknown users to authenticate without Swivel authentication only applies to users not known to Swivel at all.
 You cannot specify that it only applies to a group of users, and not to other users who are known to Swivel, but not in a particular group.